ten-A/Bleed/README.md

 ## How to install compiled Plugin.

-1. Download archived plugin and decompress it.
+1. Download archived plugin(Bleed.aip.zip) and decompress it.
 2. Move it into "/Applications/Adobe Illustrator <20XX>/Plug-ins/"
 3. (Re)Start Illsutrator.